 Similarly, with Bitcoin and cryptocurrencies, without the ability for networks to express consensus in the public ledger, a cryptocurrency has no value.
 Bitcoin, like gold, is a limited resource.
-Currently, the system is designed to yield 21 million Bitcoins by 2040.
-Once all of the hashes have been mined, Bitcoin mining will cease.
+The system is currently designed to yield 21 million Bitcoins by 2040.
+Bitcoin mining will cease once all of the hashes have been mined.
 At the point of capacity, the currency will only be usable and tradable for its exchange value.
 At present, as Bitcoin mining continues, it will become more and more scarce and thus more valuable.

 So, in order for a decentralized currency like Bitcoin to work, it not only depends on the reliability of the blockchain, it also relies on users possessing an equilibrium of rationality, self-interest, and altruism.
 That is to say, that given the investment and computational power necessary for mining Bitcoin, there needs to be a future value.
 However, the system’s reliability also depends on an established harmony between the needs of the individual and the health of the system to align.
 Therefore networks need to cooperate and collaborate in order for the system to thrive.